Univr-RTI/NeuralRTI/README.md

 **************** Running training ***********************************************

-For training NeuralRTI (on one of our benchmark dataset), please download the dataset from [SynthRTI](https://github.com/Univr-RTI/SynthRTI),[RealRTI](https://github.com/Univr-RTI/RealRTIRTI) and extract it anywhere.
+For training NeuralRTI (on one of our benchmark dataset), please download Synthetic dataset from [SynthRTI](https://github.com/Univr-RTI/SynthRTI), and Real datset from [RealRTI](https://github.com/Univr-RTI/RealRTI) and extract it anywhere.

 Then run the following script: